dasha-samples/dasha-in-car-assistant/README.md

         return;
     }
 }
 ```

 In the __’preprocessor digression actionFiller’__ part we program what action we want to be performed once a command ( on __'on #messageHasAnyIntent(digression.actionFiller.commands) priority 2000;'__
     }) was triggered.

 In this particular instance, we see that the commands are written out in line 56: __’"turn on"’__, __’"turn off", __’"open"’__, and __’"close"’__. #messageHasAnyIntent is what triggers the command.

+Look at __data.json__ This is where you list your training data to be used to train the neural networks powering intent classification of the conversational app.
+You can read more about it [here](https://dasha.ai/en-us/blog/intent-classification).
+It includes the commands we specified earlier which are followed by “includes”, which means that the phrases listed below are the triggers of that specific command.
+Notice that, for example, in the “turn off” part we have the word **light** in parentheses and **car function** in brackets.
+It doesn’t mean that the __'“turn off”'__ command will only be triggered once the driver wants the lights turned off; it includes all the car functions that you program the app to know.

 ```json
 {